field note

 }

-Once configured, Claude can extract data from any website during your conversation.
+Once configured, Claude can extract structured data from public and authorised pages during your conversation.
 Just ask:

 MCP vs Traditional Web Scraping for AI